 I checked the bathroom, and he wasn’t there either.
-I took my cell phone from my jacket pocket as I left the Coffee Nook and walked back to my car.
-I dialed Dale Ortman, the old owner of the house.
+Maybe my mind was playing tricks.
+I took my cell phone from my jacket pocket as I left the Coffee Nook and walked back to my Wrangler.
+I dialed Dale Ortman, the previous owner of the house.
 I had questions about the groundskeeper.
 How long had he been looking after the place?
 Who was he?
 Ortman’s phone rang, but he didn’t answer.

-I went home, and that night was quiet in the house, unlike my first night there.
-No creaks in the attic, no dreams.
-I was beginning to think I made a mistake moving to Ravensgate.
+I went back home, and it was quiet in the house, unlike my first night there.
+No creaks in the attic, no weird dreams.
+I was beginning to think I had made a mistake moving to Ravensgate.
 I had no real leads.

 After handling some work in the study, I went downstairs to grab a bite.
 In the main hall I passed the living room and again noticed the bust of the woman on the mantel.
 There was something about her.

-Curiously, I walked up to the fireplace, picked up the bust, and studied it in detail.
+Curious, I walked up to the fireplace, picked up the bust, and studied its features.
 It was about ten inches tall and made from a white marble, perhaps.
-Subtractive sculpture; Sandy was good at carving from stone.
+Sandy was good at carving from stone.
 The woman’s features were distinct and beautifully crafted.
-She was a pretty woman, and the hair, eyes, and face were extremely realistic.
+She was a pretty woman, and the shoulder length hair, eyes, and face were extremely realistic.

-I was curious about the other two busts and went to look at them.
-The one in the dining room was made of the same material and just as detailed but had a completely different face and short hair.
-The last one was in the sanctuary, on the table next to the fish tank.
+I was interested in the other two busts and went to look at them.
+The one in the dining room was made of the same material and just as detailed but had a completely different face and a short haircut, something like the fairy Tinkerbell.
+She looked young.
+The last one was in the sanctuary, on the table next to the grandfather clock.
+Her hair was long.
 The melancholy expression on her face made this bust stand out the most.

 I had to have imagined it.
 Doors swing open from drafts all the time, and the dark mass could have been a shadow or trick of light.
 I explained it away, but it still bothered me.

-I heard footsteps out in the hallway near the study door.
-Peering into the darkness from my chair at the desk, I saw her slowly walk in front of the doorway and pause.
-The woman tilted her head to her right, giving me a sideways glance.
+Out in the hallway, from the right of the open study door, I heard footsteps.
+Peering into the shadows of the hall from my chair at the desk, she slowly stepped into view of the doorway.
+The woman paused and tilted her head, giving me a sideways glance.
 Wavy auburn hair fell to her shoulders and she wore a flowing green gown.
-With striking green eyes, she made eye contact and gave a look of concern.
+With striking green eyes, she gave me a strong glare which conveyed a look of concern.
 I was transfixed.
 After she knew I saw her, she sustained her piercing gaze as she walked past the doorway out of sight.